Coronavirus (COVID-19): Nova Scotia COVID-19 Proof of Vaccination

 On this page

-Starting 4 October 2021 – As part of the Proof of Full Vaccination Policy, you need proof of full vaccination to participate in most events and activities that bring groups of people together (like restaurants, gyms, movies and performances).
-Proof of vaccination isn’t required for children 11 and younger (they can attend events and activities with a fully vaccinated adult).
+As part of the proof of full vaccination protocol, you need proof that you're fully vaccinated to participate in discretionary, non-essential events and activities that gather people together (like going to restaurants, movies, sports events, theatre performances, social events and the gym).
+Proof of vaccination isn't required for children 11 and younger (they can attend events and activities with a fully vaccinated adult or on their own).

-Starting 4 October 2021, you need proof of full vaccination to go to or participate in:
+You need proof of full vaccination to go to or participate in discretionary, non-essential events, activities and services that gather people together, including:

 - full-service restaurants where patrons sit at tables to be served, both indoors and on patios